 This article describes the process of setting the geolocation for your image and transforming it into a map.
 When the coordinate system is specified for your picture, you can set the geographical position.
 By this, you define where exactly your picture is located on the planet.
 This action turns your picture into a map.

 In the best-case scenario, the geographical position system was already set previously by external software and MapTiler Desktop automatically loads it.
-If it is not known, you have a few other options how to georeference your image:
+If it is not known, you have a few other options on how to georeference your image: